grunwaldlab/Ph_ramorum_ORforests/README.md

 R code to reproduce the figures is in `pub_figures.Rmd`.

-Be sure to load the R data file into your R environment, which contains the necessary metadata and SSR data (in genind/genclone format).
+Be sure to load the R data file into your R environment, which contains the necessary metadata and SSR data (in genind/genclone format) in the 'sample_info_all.Rd' file.